Demographic situation

 Demographic development

 Demographic development in the post-war period was uneven.
-This was largely due to government measures aimed at increasing the birth rate, e.g. by giving preferential treatment in the allocation of flats to families with children, extending the length of the maternity leave period, by offering favorable loans to newly married couples.
+This was largely due to government measures aimed at increasing the birth rate, e.g. by giving preferential treatment in the allocation of flats to families with children, extending the length of the maternity leave period, by offering favourable loans to newly married couples.

 Impact on education